 Freezing cooked meat is still a great option to avoid food waste and to save time on meal prep.

-To prevent freezer burn when it comes to cooked meat, we are still following the same principle as we would for raw meat: keep air and odours out.
+To prevent freezer burn when it comes to cooked meat, we are still following the same principle as we would for raw meat: keep air and odors out.
 For that use containers with an airtight seal which will help to form an airtight barrier around the contents when shut and stored away for freezing.

 Temperature is also key.
 Try keeping your freezer at 0° Fahrenheit (-17.78°C) where food will freeze faster and make the freezing process less likely to affect the quality of the food.
 Using leftovers within a reasonable amount of time is arguably the best way to avoid freezer burn, however.